kayasax/EasyPIM/README.md

-# EasyPIM V0.6
+# EasyPIM V0.8
-Powershell function to manage PIM Azure Resource Role settings with simplicity in mind.
+Powershell module to manage PIM Azure Resource Role settings with simplicity in mind.

 Easily manage settings at the subscription level : enter a tenant ID, a subscription ID, a role name then the options you want to set, for example require justification on activation.